 Forensic Science Technicians typically receive benefit packages, including health, dental, and life insurance as well as vacation, holiday pay, sick leave, and retirement plans.

 Job opportunities for Forensic Science Technicians are expected to be ample.
 Employment growth in state and local government should be driven by the increasing use of forensic science to examine, solve, and prevent crime.
 Crime Scene Technicians who work for state and county crime labs should experience favorable employment prospects resulting from strong job growth.

 Projections of Employment

-In California, the number of Forensic Science Technicians is expected to grow slower than average growth rate for all occupations.
-Jobs for Forensic Science Technicians are expected to increase by 5.0 percent, or 100 jobs between 2012 and 2022.
+In California, the number of Forensic Science Technicians is expected to grow much faster than average growth rate for all occupations.
+Jobs for Forensic Science Technicians are expected to increase by 31.8 percent, or 700 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 (Estimated Year-Projected Year)

 In California, an average of 60 new job openings per year is expected for Forensic Science Technicians, plus an additional 90 job openings due to net replacement needs, resulting in a total of 160 job openings.